Designing customized anode and cathode materials and solid electrolytes by Glatt powder synthesis

-The trend in batteries is increasingly toward solid-state batteries.
+The trend to higher safety in batteries is toward solid-state batteries.
 The most difficult part of this is developing a solid electrolyte that can compete with the ionic conduction of liquid electrolytes.
 Two main concepts are currently being pursued for this, involving either oxide or sulfide ionic conductors.

 As a result, LLZO solutions based on low-cost raw materials were implemented using powder synthesis.
 The adjustment of particle size, bulk density and crystal structure was achieved by adjusting various parameters.
 Further processability of the powders into ceramic films was also demonstrated.
 Conventional processes for the production of LLZO are usually in the gram or kilogram range.
 The advantage of the described technology is that the process can be easily scaled up to production scales.